redpesk-core/afb-app-manager/docs/3-permissions.md

 ## Example of permissions

 Here is a list of some possible permissions.
-These permissions are available the 17th of March 2017.
+These permissions are available the 21th of May 2019.

 - urn:AGL:permission::platform:no-oom
   Set OOMScoreAdjust=-500 to keep the out-of-memory